al1brn/geonodes/docs/Tree.md

     # Nodes created here are placed directly on the tree background

-    with tree.layout("Some trick computation", color="green"):
+    with tree.layout("Some tricky computation", color="green"):

         # Nodes created here are placed in the current layout